spsforks/QB64-Wiki/_DROPPEDFILE.md

 ## Example(s)

+## Example(s)
-*Example:* Accepting files dragged from a folder and processing the list received by specifying an index.
+ Accepting files dragged from a folder and processing the list received by specifying an index.

 ```vb